-3.1.
-General Location
+3.1 General Location

-Situated within the Colorado Plateau physiographic province, the landscape is flat and marked by mesas and buttes (Stokes, 1986).
+Situated within the Colorado Plateau physiographic province, in an area called Big Flat that is situated north of Canyonlands National Park and Dead Horse Point State Park on Highway 313 where the landscape is generally flat and marked by mesas and buttes (Stokes, 1986).
 The project's elevation ranges between 5,800-6,100 feet above mean sea level and lies within Blackbrush and Pinyon-Juniper vegetation biomes.
 The Mineral Canyon Federal #1-3 location is on the Kayenta Formation sandstone and the Sunburst #1 is located on the Navajo Formation sandstone, and each site is covered with 0-10 feet of mixed alluvial and aeolian deposits (Doelling, 2002).